On asymptotically optimal confidence regions and tests for high-dimensional models: High-dimensional linear models

 \subsubsection{Uniform convergence}

-The statements of Theorem \ref{th2} also hold in a uniform sense, and thus the confidence intervals and tests based on these statements are honest \citep{li89}.
-In particular, the estimator $\hat b_{\rm Lasso}$ does not suffer the problems arising from the non-uniformity of limit theory for penalized estimators (described in for example \citep{potscher2009confidence} or \citep{potscher2009adistribution}).
-Such uniformity problems are also taken care of in \citep{berk2013valid} using an alternative procedure.
-However, using $\hat b_{\rm Lasso}- \beta^0$ as pivot is asymptotically less conservative in general.
+The statements of Theorem \ref{th2} also hold in a uniform sense, and thus the confidence intervals and tests based on these statements are honest \cite{li89}.
+In particular, the estimator $\hat b_\mathrm{Lasso}$ does not suffer the problems arising from the nonuniformity of limit theory for penalized estimators (described in, e.g., \cite{potscher2009confidence} or \cite {potscher2009adistribution}).
+Such uniformity problems are also taken care of in~\cite {berk2013valid} using an alternative procedure.
+However, using $\hat b_\mathrm{Lasso}- \beta^0$ as pivot is asymptotically less conservative in general.

 We consider the set of parameters